-While cloud storage isn’t really a “plan,” for around $5 a month you can see video recordings from motion-triggered alarms.
-The cloud storage fees are about the same as what we’ve seen from other companies, and SimpliSafe offers a discounted rate for more than one camera.
-But you’ll have to check the SimpliSafe app to get the multi-camera recording plan since it isn’t advertised on the website.
+While cloud storage isn't really a "plan," for around $9.99 a month you can see video recordings from motion-triggered alarms.
+SimpliSafe's cloud storage fees are about the same as what we've seen from other companies.

-SimpliSafe’s Interactive Monitoring Plan is its highest professional monitoring option for the SimpliSafe home alarm system, and we included it in our table because it’s the only one that includes professional SimpliCam monitoring.
-It allows the monitoring center to receive footage whenever the camera records an alarm event.
-Because you don’t always know what might trigger a recording, this kind of monitoring might be a little more invasive than you’d like.
+SimpliSafe's Standard and Fast Protect™ plans are its professional monitoring options for the SimpliSafe home alarm system.
+They allow the monitoring center to receive footage whenever the camera records an alarm event.
+Because you don't always know what might trigger a recording, this kind of monitoring might be a little more invasive than you'd like.

 USB power cable